hugoslv/wolverino/README.md

 ### Assembled unit
-Combining the instructions found in this section with the assembly instructions for the 3D printed parts, the final result should be similar to the one shown in the picture bellow.
+Combining the instructions found in this section with the assembly instructions for the 3D printed parts, the final result should be similar to the one shown in the pictures bellow (with and without the accessories for mode selection).

 Note that we used the two [Arduino holding clips](https://github.com/hugoslv/wolverino/blob/master/3d%20models/ClipArduinoBit.scad) to glue the littleBits Arduino board to the top of the box.
-In this case we also used an external battery mount.
+In this case we also used the optional [external battery holder](https://github.com/hugoslv/wolverino/blob/master/3d%20models/ArmPad.scad).

 <img src="https://github.com/hugoslv/wolverino/blob/master/photos/WolverinoEMG-1.JPG">